 - The atrophy and devolution of state functions, including some security functions, to informal patrimonial and private actors.

 - Structural marginalization and socio-economic, cultural and geographical segmentation.

 - Transnational jihadist networks and the fulfilment of the margins

 - The theme of gender practices relations, and their transformations in present circumstances of jihadism and neo-traditionalism, is a transversal one that cuts across all the others listed, and deliberate attention will be paid to it.

-In addition, the project will establish an active website which will provide continuous output and discussion academic and otherwise, and will liaise with partner institutions in the Middle East.
 The project will conclude with a major conference in Beirut, and will produce a number of published volumes; provision for translation into Arabic has been made.

 The project is supervised by Professor Aziz Al-Azmeh (CEU Center for Religious Studies and CEU Department of History) and Professor Nadia Al-Bagdadi (CEU Center for Religious Studies and Institute for Advanced Study at CEU).